What is freelance writing?

 You can check our list of free writing apps and software for some ideas for blogging tools and apps that you might need.

 When it comes time for you to find jobs, it will be much easier if your writing is 100% error-free.

 Learn entry-level SEO

-Any online writing work today needs a basic understanding of search engine optimization (SEO).
+If you want online writing work today, you need a basic understanding of search engine optimization (SEO).

 All it means is that you need to include specific keywords in the article body and the title of any article you write.